ikeiyke/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 12 - Creates a directory called my_dir with permissions 751 in the working directory

-Script 13 - Changes the group owner to school for the file hello
+Script 13 - Changes the group owner to school for the file hello Script 14 - Changes the owner to vincent and the group owner to staff for all t files and directories in the working directory.

+Script 15 - Changes the owner and the group owner of _hello to vincent and staff respectively

+Script 16 - Changes the owner of the file hello to betty only if it is owned by the user guillaume

+Script 17 - Plays the StarWars IV episode in the terminal.